Taylor-Patterson/Get-Your-Drink-On/README.md

 ## LED's
 ### Connecting the LEDS to the Arduino Uno

-The LED's were wired by "wrapping" a wire to the negative leg and another to the positive leg (these wires differed in lenght depdning on how far they would be placed from the Arduino Uno).
+The LED's were wired by "wrapping" a wire to the negative leg and another to the positive leg (these wires differed in length depending on how far they would be placed from the Arduino Uno).
 The wires were then attached to a jumper wire to ease connectivity with the breadboard and Arduino Uno.
 All LED's received Ground from the bread board, via 560KOhm resistors, to ensure the LED's did not receive too much power.
 3 560KOhm resistors were used for LED2 as it was brighter than the rest and we wished to dull its brightness.
 LED1 was connected to the Arduino Uno via pin11.
 LED2 was connected to the Arduino Uno via pin13.